zmyer/orbit/orbit-coding-standards.md

 ----------

-The Orbit team follows the standards set out in this document to ensure our code is consistent and readable.
+Orbit follows the coding standards laid out in this document.

-We realize that coding standards are often contentious, this standard represents a set of common rules that the Orbit project will follow and does not seek to discredit any other standards that exist.
+We realize that standards are often contentious and believe that having any standard (even where not everyone agrees) is the best course of action to ensure consistent and readable code across the project.

 Naming Conventions {#CodingStandards-NamingConventions}